argrelay/argrelay/docs/test_data/readme.md

-This is a dir with test data,
+This is a dir with explanation for test data sets, referenced by `test_data`'s id, abbreviated as `TD`.
-abbreviated as `TD`,
-referenced as `test_data`.

-It is supposed to define reference ids to find them in related places in source files
+Each `test_data` set has its own id to find them in related places in files
 (to bind these places all together).

-This highlights a special purpose of some data | code and helps to avoid inadvertently changing them breaking the test.
+This helps to highlight a special purpose of some data and avoid inadvertently changing it making a test invalid.

-The format of the test data id is:
+The format of the `test_data` id is:

 ```
-TD-YYYY-MM-DD--N
+TD_NN_NN_NN_NN
 ```

 *   `TD`: prefix as is
-*   `YYYY-MM-DD`: date of creation
-*   `N`: ordinal number (within `YYYY-MM-DD`)

-For example:
+*   `NN_NN_NN_NN`: random numbers

+It can be followed by ignorable mnemonic keywords, for example:

 ```
-TD-2023-01-07--1
+TD_70_69_38_46 # no data
 ```